 We are delighted by the opportunity to share with you our individual and collective excitement about the UC Irvine Program in Public Health.
 We look forward to engaging you in meaningful and productive excursions, inside and outside the classroom, the laboratory, and in the community, leading to deeper understanding of the determinants of the quality of health in populations, and to reward you with the knowledge and passion to act to improve the health status of diverse communities.

-In October 2012 the CEPH (Council on Education for Public Health) acted to accredit
+In July 2018 the CEPH (Council on Education for Public Health) acted to

 For additional information, please see:

 CEPH Final Report